VOL. IV - APPENDIX C

 In 1871 Jeremiah and Harriett were still at Yewtree Cottage and Jeremiah was a shepherd.
 In 1881 they were living at High Street, Hadlow, but 60 year old Jeremiah is now described as a hairdresser.
 Their daughter Frances Sarah had married and they had a six month old son George.
 Harriett Weller died in 1883 in Kent.
 In 1891 Jeremiah was still at High Street, Hadlow and described as a hairdresser.
 Jeremiah Weller died and was buried on 30 April 1896 in Ashford.

-David and Frances' son Samuel Honeysett married Hannah Marten on 28 December 1844 in Herstmonceux, but she died the following year.
-She was buried on 14 April 1845 at Herstmonceux.
-Samuel remarried on 25 July 1852 at Wartling, his second wife was Maria Creasey.
 In 1871 they were living at 27, Norman Road West, Hastings where 47 year old Samuel was a stableman.
 They had three children:

 • Ann Honeysett.
-Born 1853 in Ashburnham
+Baptised 4 December 1853 in Ashburnham

 • John H Honeysett.
 Born 1859 in London